codenvibes/hackernotes/notes/glossary.md

 5. **Exploit-db.com** <br>It is used to see loT devices, usernames, passwords, etc and other available information.<br>Even it contains various scripts and tools that might have been used in some real hacks.<br>Get started: https://www.exploit-db.com/

+6. **OnlineEMailTracer**<br>EmailTracer is a tool to track the email sender's identity.<br>It analyzes the email header and gives the complete details of the sender like IP address, which is a key point to find the culprit and the route followed by the mail, the Mail Server, details of the Service Provider, etc. EmailTracer traces up to the Internet Service Provider level only.<br>Further tracing can be done with the help of ISP and law enforcement agencies.
+The message-id will be useful for analyzing the mail logs at ISP.<br>Get started: http://www.cyberforensics.in/ Online Email Tracer/index.aspx

 <br><p align="center">※※※※※※※※※※※※</p><br>
 </details>